-Sometimes it's necessary to install the Play Store manually.
-Whether you have accidentally uninstalled it, or you want to revert back to a previous version, or even if your Google Play Store is not working and you just want a fresh install, there's a solution!
-Here's how to download and how to install the Google Play Store.
+Unbelievable as it may seem, there are occasions when it is necessary to install Google Play Store manually.
+Whether you have accidentally uninstalled it, or you want to revert to a previous version, or even if your Google Play Store is not working and you just want a fresh install, there's a solution!
+In this article, you will learn how to install the Google Play Store on your Android phone.

 - 1. Check your current Google Play version